Building Load Control using Distributionally Robust Chance-Constrained Programs with Right-Hand Side Uncertainty and the Risk-Adjustable Variants

 \subsection{Summary of Main Contributions}

-In this paper, in addition to the moment-based ambiguity set used in our prior work of \citet{zhang2019distributionally}, we further consider DRCC programs under the Wasserstein ambiguity set.
-In particular, by exploiting the right-hand-side (RHS) uncertainty, we drive an MILP reformulation based on the conditional value-at-risk (CVaR) interpretation for DR chance constraints pointed out by \citet{xie2018distributionally, chen2018data}.
+In this paper, in addition to the moment-based ambiguity set used in the prior work of \citet{zhang2019distributionally}, we further consider DRCC programs under the Wasserstein ambiguity set.
+In particular, by exploiting the right-hand-side (RHS) uncertainty, we derive an MILP reformulation based on the conditional value-at-risk (CVaR) interpretation for DR chance constraints pointed out by \citet{xie2018distributionally, chen2018data}.
 Recently, based on the CVaR (primal) interpretation, \citet{ho2020distributionally} provide an MILP reformulations for joint DRCC programs with RHS uncertainty.
-Different from their work, our results are derived from the dual perspective of CVaR.
-Furthermore, to better balance the operational cost and PV utilization, we propose an adjustable chance-constrained formulation that treats the risk level of chance constraint as a decision variable than a given parameter in the DRCC formulations.
-We derive MILP reformulation for the Wasserstein set and two second-order cone programming (SOCP) reformulation for the moment-based ambiguity set.
-We summarize our contributions as follows: \begin{enumerate} \item We formulate the building load control (BLC) problem of HVAC units using DRCC optimization under two types of ambiguity sets: moment-based and Wasserstein ambiguity sets.
-We also propose their variants with adjustable chance constraints to balance operational cost and performance.
+From the primal perspective, CVaR is a conditional expectation at the tail of a distribution; while the dual representation further indicates that CVaR is a weighted sum of the least favorable outcomes.
+Our results are built based on the dual perspective by deriving the weights of the least favorable outcomes.
+Moreover, to better balance the operational cost and PV utilization, we propose an adjustable chance-constrained formulation that treats the risk level of chance constraints as a decision variable rather than a given (fixed) parameter in the DRCC formulations.
+We summarize our contributions as follows: \begin{enumerate} \item We formulate the building load control (BLC) problem of HVAC units using DRCC optimization under two types of ambiguity sets: moment-based and Wasserstein ambiguity sets in Section \ref{sec:DRCC}.
+We also propose their variants with adjustable chance constraints to balance operational cost and performance in Section \ref{sec:adjustable-cc}.

-\item We provide exact reformulations for the DRCC and the adjustable DRCC formulations.
+\item We provide exact reformulations for the DRCC and the adjustable DRCC formulations (with binary decision variables).
 Specifically, under the Wasserstein ambiguity set, we derive exact MILP reformulations for both DRCC and its adjustable variant.
-Under the moment-based ambiguity set, DRCC yields an MILP reformulation, while solving the adjustable DRCC is equivalent to solving two SOCPs.
-All the results for DRCC models can be applied to general individual DR chance constraints with RHS uncertainty.
-The results for the adjustable variants hold for general individual binary DR chance constraint with RHS uncertainty.
+Under the moment-based ambiguity set, DRCC yields an MILP reformulation, while solving the adjustable DRCC is equivalent to solving two second-order conic programs (SOCPs). \textcolor{black}{All the results for DRCC models hold for \emph{general} individual DR chance constraints with RHS uncertainty (even with continuous decision variables), while the results for the adjustable variants hold for general adjustable individual \emph{binary} DR chance constraint with RHS uncertainty.}